spglib/spglib/doc/python-spglib.rst

 cell, and ``no_idealize=True`` disables to idealize lengths and angles of basis vectors and positions of atoms according to crystal symmetry.
 Now ``refine_cell`` and ``find_primitive`` are shorthands of this method with combinations of these options.
-When it fails, ``None`` is returned.
+When the search failed, ``None`` is returned.  is returned.
 More detailed explanation is shown in the spglib (C-API) document.

 .. _py_method_get_symmetry_dataset: